Castlevania: The Adventure ReBirth: Audio

 The game's soundtrack was composed by Manabu Namiki, who worked on the other titles in the ReBirth series.
 The music consists of remixes of previous Castlevania tracks.
 The official album was released on March 24, 2010 in a compilation with Contra ReBirths music.

+Reception

-ReceptionThe Adventure ReBirth garnered positive reviews, achieving a Metacritic score of 78/100 based on 22 critic reviews.
+The Adventure ReBirth garnered positive reviews, achieving a Metacritic score of 78/100 based on 22 critic reviews.
 Game Informer's Tim Turi praised its audio and noted that it was a better game than Castlevania: The Adventure though still felt it was "unforgiving".
 In 2011, Robert Workman of GameZone ranked it as the 10th best Castlevania game and complimented Konami for making this game in light of Castlevania: Lords of Shadow.